ChrstphrHll/npc_gen/students/Pippi Langston.md

 ---
 # Pippi Langston
 ### Description
-- Tiefling Artificer from Beleriand
+- Tiefling Artificer from Aldercrown Empire
 - 6th year Assault student in Jettenia
 - shoulder length straight white hair that's well kept, Orange eyes, and Olive skin
 - Is Passionate and Unimaginative, and has Competition as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes